samitmohan/ML/NeuralNetworks/neuralnetwork_blog.md

 Neural networks are the base for understanding AI.
 Transformers, Attention and all cutting edge AI papers are based on this simple key idea of y = mx + c and how to find the slope and intercept of this line in order to minimise our loss.
 It's so interesting to see that behind these complicated ideas it's just high school math and common sense.
 I spent the weekend reading these resources and writing code and it felt so nice to be back in touch with school math (although I was never good at it) and discover AI from first principles (perceptrons) I was going to write a section about attention and transformers but that is a blog for another time, this is a heavy read as it is ;)

 Code for all of this can be found here -> github link (MNIST)

+# Problem with Gradient Descent
+## Vanishing Gradient Problem

+Activation Functions:

+    sigmoid or tanh, ReLU doesn't saturate for positive inputs, which helps gradients flow better during backpropagation.

+### Dead Neuron Problem
+Negative Input: If the weighted sum of inputs to a ReLU neuron (before applying the activation function) is negative, the ReLU function will output 0.
+Zero Gradient: When the output is 0, the derivative of the ReLU function with respect to its input is also 0.
+During backpropagation, the gradient of the loss with respect to the neuron's weights and biases is calculated by multiplying the upstream gradient with the local gradient.
+If the local gradient is 0, then the gradients for the weights and biases connected to this neuron become 0.
+No Weight Updates: If the gradients are 0, the weights and biases of that neuron will not be updated during subsequent training iterations.
+Permanent Inactivity: This means the neuron is effectively "dead."
+It will always output 0, regardless of the input, and it will never learn or contribute to the network's learning process.
+It's stuck in an inactive state.

+Solution to this?
+Leaky RELU : For pos : x , For Negative instead of 0, use alpha * x ( alpha is a small positive constant)